 Simple English definitions for legal terms

-Read a random definition: executive immunity
+Read a random definition: blood border

 The Patent and Trademark Office (PTO) is a government agency that examines and approves applications for patents and trademarks.
 A patent is a legal document that gives an inventor the exclusive right to make, use, and sell their invention for a certain period of time.
 A trademark is a symbol, word, or phrase that identifies and distinguishes a company's products or services from others.
 The PTO also provides information and services related to patents and trademarks to the public.